DEWETRON/TRION-SDK/docs/05_CommandApiReference/CommandApiReference.rst

 atomic-commands on application level.

-When invoking a composite command, API will try to perform the underlying atomic commands with a best-effortpolicy.
+When invoking a composite command, API will try to perform the underlying atomic commands with a best-effort policy.
 So every atomic command will be tried to execute, even if any of the prior executed atomic operation returned an error.
 (Except if there are internal hard-dependencies, which would render an operation as potentially harmful to the hardware).